 - Memory foam pillows will offer the same benefits a memory foam mattress will such as alleviating pressure points and adding support; however, the pillows do not allow you to adjust the pillow to each individual’s desired shape and thickness.2

 - Natural-fill pillows (feather and down) are still very popular because of their “customizable” properties.
 An individual can warp the pillow to fit their needs and are typically very soft.
-These pillow typically last longer than synthetic pillows.3
+These pillows typically last longer than synthetic pillows.3

-- Polyester blend pillows are the cheapest type of pillow but will not stand the test of time and not give the same support as some more expensive pillows.
+- Polyester blend pillows are the cheapest type of pillow but will not stand the test of time and will not give the same support as some more expensive pillows.

 Retire Your Pillow

 People have the strange need to hang on to pillows long after they are broken.
 Experts say that individuals should buy a new pillow every 12-18 months to insure that you are getting the most support and comfort out of a pillow, not to mention bacteria and mold that can build up in such a personal item.
 The easiest way to test if your pillow is still in working condition is to fold the pillow in half or in thirds for a King sized pillow and push all of the air out of the pillow.
 When letting the pillow go, it should spring back into shape and unfold completely without assistance.3 If it does not, your pillow is broken.
 If you want the best pillow for your next night’s sleep you can take a look at this guide.

 1. Carskadon, Mary A. Encyclopedia of Sleep and Dreaming.
 New York: Macmillan Pub., 1993.